-The Economics of Recreational Fishing
+The Economics of Recreational Fishing in America

 Well, according to an updated report titled Economic Contributions of Recreational Fishing: U.S. Congressional Districts put out in February 2017 by the American Sportfishing Association in conjunction with Southwick Associates, a market research firm that specializes in outdoor recreation, the financial impact that recreational fishing has on our country’s bottom line significant, with ripples that are felt far and wide across the U.S. economy.

 That figure is roughly the same as the 2017 combined projected GDP (Gross National Product) for Costa Rica, Mozambique, Cambodia and Iceland (source: International Monetary Fund World Economic Outlook, Oct.
 2016).
 Big digits!

-Retailers spent more on inventory, wholesalers, distributors and manufacturers bought more goods and materials, and the employees who work in the various recreational fishing-related industries – think the guy or gal who sold you that new bass lure or the bucket of mullet at your local bait and tackle shop – spent their hard-earned wages on the same goods and services that we all buy.
+Retailers spent more on inventory, wholesalers, distributors, and manufacturers bought more goods and materials, and the employees who work in the various recreational fishing-related jobs – think the guy or gal who sold you that new bass lure or the bucket of mullet at your local bait and tackle shop – spent their hard-earned wages on the same goods and services that we all buy.

-Recreational Fishing Impact on Jobs, Incomes and Total Economic Output
+Impact on Jobs, Incomes and Total Economic Output

-The following list ranks the top 10 states (in order) in terms retail spending/sales as well as the contributions to jobs creation, salaries and wages, and total economic output, or ripple effect, throughout the broader economy as a result of the original retail sale.
+The following list ranks the top 10 states (in order) in terms of retail spending/sales as well as the contributions to job creation, salaries and wages, and total economic output, or ripple effect, throughout the broader economy as a result of the original retail sale.